Last week we celebrated National Procrastination Week. Now, onto the recovery plan and...Spring Cleaning!

 Last week, while I was procrastinating over a cup of coffee and mentally listing everything that needed to be done around the house, I began to wonder about who came up with the idea of Spring Cleaning.
 So, in the true procrastinating spirit, I gave up on the chore list and did a little research instead.

 Apparently, the concept of Spring Cleaning actually goes back thousands of years and is both culturally and religiously inspired.
 The Persians, Chinese, Jews, and Christians, among others, have rituals and practices encouraging an annual cleaning. (http://home.howstuffworks.com/home-improvement/household-hints-tips/cleaning-organizing/spring-clean-in-spring1.htm).
-In more recent times, after a winter of candle soot, coal dust, wood ash, difficult laundry and bathing conditions, the home required a complete scrub down, including walls, floors, carpets, windows, and bedding. (mentalfloss.com/article/78273/get-swept-away-these-8-facts-about-spring-cleaning)
+In more recent times, after a winter of candle soot, coal dust, wood ash, and difficult laundry and bathing conditions, the home required a complete scrub down, including walls, floors, carpets, windows, and bedding. (mentalfloss.com/article/78273/get-swept-away-these-8-facts-about-spring-cleaning)

 Add two centuries of continual marketing and advertising that infers critical failure as a wife, mother, and human being if the effort does not cause physical exhaustion and mental collapse and we have the ingrained practice of Spring cleaning.